kingsor/mdwiki/NextSteps-Projects-UrlShortener.md

 # URL shortener

 ## The project
-* [on url shorteners](http://joshua.schachter.org/2009/04/on-url-shorteners) (Apr 2009) - pro and cons of url shortener services.
+[on url shorteners](http://joshua.schachter.org/2009/04/on-url-shorteners) (Apr 2009) - pro and cons of url shortener services.
+Scott Hanselman shows how [This URL shortener situation is officially out of control](http://www.hanselman.com/blog/ThisURLShortenerSituationIsOfficiallyOutOfControl.aspx).

 The idea started time ago but was awaked by this post [Frictionless .NET Web App Development with Nancy](http://www.horsdal-consult.dk/2011/10/frictionless-net-web-app-development.html) that I read looking for a sample for learning how to getting started with MongoDB and C#.